Kafka Consumer Error Handling and Retries - Part 1

 Following describes the handling of recoverable errors.

-4. After a certain number of retries, consider this message a failure and stop retrying.
+- After a certain number of retries, consider this message to be non-recoverable and stop retrying.

 In some cases determining whether a failure can be tolerated may not always be straightforward and may require implementing a circuit breaker pattern.
 Like if one call to write to DB failed, it may be tolerable but if 10 back-to-back calls failed, it may be a signal that there is a system wide failure of some sort and hence consumption of message should be stopped.